GSmithApps/hindent/README.md

 # ToDo

-- [ ] make the default clojure instead of scheme
 - [ ] change the verbage from `translate` to something else.
 I can't think of what.
 It's hard to say. really all it does is remove comments and whitespace then add parenthesis.